Aswin-Raj-K/Pressure-Readout-Board-for-Agilent-FRG-700-702-using-Pico-Board/README.md

 ### Pressure-Readout-Board-for-Agilent-FRG-700-702-using-Pico-Board

 This repository contains the design and implementation of a Pressure Readout Board specifically for Agilent FRG-700/702 sensors.
 The board is designed to be mounted directly onto the pressure sensor and features an LED display that shows the pressure along with the unit.
-Additionally, it includes a custom-designed GUI application for viewing and analyzing data when connected to a computer via USB.
+It also includes a detent mechanism to rotate the RJ45 connector, allowing for optimal LCD orientation.
+Additionally, it comes with a custom-designed GUI application for viewing and analyzing data when connected to a computer via USB.

 <p align="center">
   <img src="Figures/Final.jpg" width="50%" />